the-machine-hall/pipdu/share/doc/pipdu/software-installation.md

 The PiPDU configuration file is sourced by the PiPDU library and hence uses the bash shell syntax.

-## Configure access to the PiPDUShell via SSH and serial console ##
+## Configure access to the PiPDU shell via SSH and serial console ##

 1. Change the shell of the pipdu user to `/usr/bin/pipdush`, either via modifying `/etc/passwd` directly or by using `chsh`.
 This already allows acces via SSH by providing username and password of the pipdu user.
 You can also make use of public SSH keys in addition.